Skip to content

 Extensibility Model

-The tools take fundamentally different approaches to extensibility.
+The tools take different approaches to extensibility.
 Pylint supports a plugin system allowing custom “checkers”.
 Ruff implements all rules natively without plugin support.

 Working Together